voucherifyio/sdk-ruby-openapi-based/__tests__/README.md

 ## Introductions

-This is the test suite for the Voucherify Ruby SDK, which is based on OpenAPI.
+This is the test suite for the Voucherify Ruby SDK, which is based on the OpenAPI specification.
-Instead of using an automatically generated SDK, the test suite was created manually.
+Instead of relying on an automatically generated SDK tests, this test suite has been manually crafted.
-The main reason for this is to ensure that the most crucial parts of the SDK are working impeccably.
+The primary reason for this approach is to ensure that the most critical aspects of the SDK function flawlessly.

 ## Running tests

-We're eagerly advising to run the tests with `Dockerfile` provided in root directory.
-If You want to run tests locally, here are the steps You need to follow:
+We strongly recommend running the tests using the Dockerfile provided in the root directory.
+If you prefer to run tests locally, here are the steps you need to follow.

 ### Requirements